[CMO's Corner] How CMOs Can Proactively Ensure Longer-Term Success in Their Roles

 Market the Marketing Department First

 Barta believes that certain internal conditions need to exist if CMOs and their respective marketing departments are to succeed.
-Namely, internal stakeholders, across departments, need to have a clear understand of what marketing does.
+Namely, internal stakeholders, across departments, need to have a clear understanding of what marketing does.
 “If sales, R&D, and business units within one company are chasing different goals, it can be hard for marketers to cut through.
 In our research, lack of internal alignment is the number one complaint of CMOs,” adds Barta.

 The solution?
 Again, it’s gaining clarity.
 Actually, “extreme clarity,” as Barta puts it.
 “We all know that satisfaction is the difference between what we expect and what we experience.
 And if people don’t know what to expect from marketing, life for CMOs can be tricky.
 It’s, therefore, essential that top marketers create extreme clarity around how marketing helps the company succeed.”